Ericka Dunlap

 Ericka Dunlap (born December 29, 1981) is an American beauty pageant titleholder from Orlando, Florida who was named Miss Florida 2003 and subsequently crowned Miss America 2004.
-Dunlap was the first African American woman to be crowned Miss Florida in the Miss America pageant's 81-year history.
+She was the first African American woman to be crowned Miss Florida in the Miss America pageant's 81-year history.
 Until the crowning of Paris Richardson as Miss Florida 2025, Dunlap was the only African American woman in the pageant's history to have been crowned Miss Florida.

-Personal
+Early life and education

 Dunlap is a native of Orlando, attended William R. Boone High School, and is a graduate of the University of Central Florida.
 While attending college at the University of Central Florida, she became a member of Delta Sigma Theta sorority.

-She and her then-husband, Brian Kleinschmidt, appeared on The Amazing Race 15, where they placed third overall.